 OTT advertising is highly effective at capturing viewers’ attention, prompting them to explore products and make additional targeted interactions with the advertised products and services.

-OTT advertising offers several compelling benefits.
 Here are three main advantages:

-OTT video ads are turning out to be one of the most efficient strategies for engaging target audiences in 2025.
+OTT video ads are turning out to be one of the most efficient strategies for engaging target audiences in 2024.
+Even in situations with higher ad recall rates and viewer engagement statistics, OTT vs. CTV ads are still more effective.

-Did you know that 87% of U.S. households have at least one CTV device?
+Did you know 87% of U.S. households have at least one CTV device?
 Leichtman Research Group's (LRG) research shows that a significant audience streams content on a CTV device.

-Deciding whether OTT vs. CTV is the best fit for your business is crucial.
 The right choice depends on your campaign goals, target audience, and budget.
 Here are some key factors to keep in mind when selecting the platform that suits your needs:

 Ready to take your streaming service to the next level?
 With inoRain’s powerful and flexible OTT platform, you can launch your own branded service and start reaching audiences across the globe—no technical skills required.

-Meanwhile, CTV brings the best of both worlds by combining the broad reach and familiar experience of traditional TV with the targeted efficiency of digital streaming—all on big screens that encourage viewer interaction and engagement.
+Meanwhile, CTV offers the best of both worlds by combining the broad reach and familiar experience of traditional TV with the targeted efficiency of digital streaming—all on big screens that encourage viewer interaction and engagement.

 Choosing between OTT vs. CTV depends on your campaign goals, audience demographics, and budget.
 By understanding the strengths of each platform, advertisers can strategically leverage these technologies to optimize their media strategies and maximize impressions and click-through rates.